policykit/policykit/docs/source/integrations.rst

 Slack Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Initial Setup
+"""""""""""""

+Add instructions for creating Client ID and Client Secret.

 Reddit Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Initial Setup
+"""""""""""""

+Add instructions for creating Client ID and Client Secret.

 Discord Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Initial Setup
+"""""""""""""

+Add instructions for creating Client ID, Client Secret, and bot token.

 Discourse Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a connector for `Discourse <https://www.discourse.org/>`_ that lets you write policies that govern Discourse communities.

+Initial Setup
+"""""""""""""

+There is no initial setup required for Discourse.
+Each Discourse community that wants to install PolicyKit will need to register the auth redirect separately (see below).

 Setting up your Discourse community
 """""""""""""""""""""""""""""""""""

 You can set up a Discourse community either by running a server that hosts a community locally or by creating a community hosted remotely by `Discourse.org <https://www.discourse.org/>`_.
 To host a community remotely, you can press "Start Trial" `on this page <https://www.discourse.org/pricing>`_ and follow the instructions to set up a community.
 Discourse.org offers free 14 day trials, which can be extended by contacting support.